 As I glanced around, it seemed as if everyone on my floor was cowering on my behalf, empathetic for the fury I had just incurred and relieved it wasn’t them.

 Well, that guy was over.
 I had sustained feigned interest and enthusiasm for so long for the sake of occupying my time, thoughts and energy that the realization I had spent years, wasting them, keeping myself busy just to stave off the OCD and not for self-fulfillment was too sad of a truth for me to reconcile with any self-deception.
-Indeed, it was due to the entertainment business, an acclaimed film that came out that year that led to this epiphany.
-The film was “Gosford Park,” directed by Robert Altman.
+I was watching a film with my family at my sister’s house in Portland, Oregon when I had that epiphany.
+The film was “Gosford Park.”
 I remember watching it and loving it.
 I was engrossed by Julian Fellowes’ deftly written script.
-That is, I was engrossed until my epiphany and that suddenly took me out of the movie and into my sad reality.
-It was right after Helen Mirren’s character, ‘Mrs. Wilson,’ a house servant stated the following lines:
+That is, I was engrossed until my epiphany which took me out of the movie and into my sad reality.
+It was right after Helen Mirren’s character, ‘Mrs. Wilson,’ a house servant said the following lines:

 “What gift do you think a good servant has that separates them from the others?
 It’s the gift of anticipation.
 And I’m a good servant.
 I’m better than good.
 I’m the best.
 I’m the perfect servant.
 I know when they’ll be hungry and the food is ready.
 I know when they’ll be tired and the bed is turned down.
 I know it before they know it themselves.”